tammispete/Project2/README.md

 In the HTML I have a Search Button, and I have an event listener to see if it is clicked or if someone presses Enter in the searchbox.
 This will activate the function checkWeather.

 As this webapp was created with PC in mind, it is not fully scalable to mobile.
-I could not, for example get an easy fix the issue with search-button widht.
-I also removed the local time from mobile view, as it was an issue with CORS and I did not like it shown then in the mobile.
-This was done in CSS.
+I removed the local time from mobile view, as it was an issue with CORS and I did not like it shown then in the mobile.
+This change was done in CSS.

 ******* SELF EVALUATION *******
 I feel that this Project meets the given requirements (functionality, comments, css, dynamic events).